Information, advice and guidance

 - get hands-on experience in a job

-- study for at least 20% of your working hours - usually at a college, university or with a training provider
+- study for 6 hours per week (if you work full time) - usually at a college, university or with a training provider like Training 2000

 - complete assessments during and at the end of your Apprenticeship